Excel for the web

 7. Enter your credentials and click Continue in the dialog.

-Connect to CData Connect
+Connect to CData Connect Spreadsheets

-After you install the Excel for the web add-in, follow these steps to connect to your CData Connect account:
+After you install the Excel for the web add-in, follow these steps to connect to your CData Connect Spreadsheets account:

 The CData add-in pane appears to the right of your Excel workbook.